Nihongo Online School

 The school asks students to submit homework assignments worth 2 hours per lesson to improve faster.
 By supporting students with these features, students are able to efficiently improve Japanese language skills.

-The study plan (sometimes called a Statement of Purpose or SOP) is your opportunity to present yourself as a dedicated, passionate student with clear objectives for studying in Japan.
-Japanese immigration officials and university admissions committees look for specific qualities in your study plan that indicate you’ll be a successful student.
+The study plan for your visa, sometimes called a Statement of Purpose (SOP), is your opportunity to present yourself as a dedicated, passionate student with clear objectives.
+Japanese immigration officials and university admissions committees look for specific qualities that indicate you’ll be a successful, committed student.

 Clear Motivation and Genuine Interest